exploratory-io/book/data_import.md

 ## User Defined Plugin

-You can hook up your custom data source to Exploratory's Data Import Dialog UI by writing a plugin definition file (data source definition like input parameters, underlying R function name, etc) with JSON format and corresponding R Script, if needed.
+You can hook up your custom data source to Exploratory's Data Import Dialog UI by writing a plugin definition file (with data source definition like input parameters, underlying R function name, etc) with JSON format and corresponding R Script.